The search is on for Rio and Los Cabos deliverables: how about a ‘green growth guarantee’?

 - Andrew Steer presented the forthcoming World Bank report on green growth and distributed paper copies of the Executive Summary.
 He argued that green policies on their own will not deliver, and that the overall growth context needs to be right (exactly the point I made in my ‘ten propositions’ paper last year, the subject of an e-discussion on the CDKN website): in South Africa, for example, the Bank had argued that the main beneficiary of green growth policies on their own would be China, whose exports to South Africa would expand because the country’s policies were no good.
 He argued that green growth was affordable because of the number of win-wins, using McKinsey data to illustrate the cost-savings associated with most green technologies.
 He said that the most difficult aspect of green growth was the political and social acceptability – their paper has a whole chapter on psychology, apparently.
 And he ended with a 2x2 matrix, with ‘urgency’ on one axis and ‘synergies’ on the other, arguing that the priority should be to focus on areas where there were high synergies and urgency, defining urgency as lock-in if decisions were difficult to reverse.

-- Shardul Agrwala from the OECD spoke about why natural capital matters and about the policy framework for green growth.
+- Shardul Agrwala from the OECDOrganisation for Economic Cooperation and Development spoke about why natural capital matters and about the policy framework for green growth.
 He made good use of material on valuing countries’ wealth (building on the WB’s work on the Wealth of Nations).
 He also explored the question of whether environmental revenues should be earmarked for environmental purposes (answer: up to a point).
-NB the OECD has interesting work on green growth indicators.
+NB the OECDOrganisation for Economic Cooperation and Development has interesting work on green growth indicators.
 See here.

 - Wondwossen Sintayehu spoke about Ethiopia’s green growth strategy, supported by GGGI and McKinsey.